osrf/gazebo_tutorials/logical_camera_sensor/tutorial_7+.md

 ## False Positives
 The output of a logical camera may include a model a normal camera would not see if:

-* the model has no `<visual>`
+* The model has no `<visual>`.
-* the `<visual>` are transparent
+* The `<visual>` are transparent.
-* the model is rotated in the world such that its AABB is in the frustum while the geometry is not
+* The `<collision>` on the model are larger or in different places than the `<visual>`.
-* the `<collision>` on the model are larger or in different places than the `<visual>`
+* The model is occluded by another model.
-* the model is occluded by another model
+* The model is rotated in the world such that its AABB is in the frustum while the geometry is not.

-The volume of a model's AABB is always greater than or equal to the volume of the collisions on it.
+  Since the volume of a model's AABB is greater than or equal to the volume of the collisions on it, it is possible some part of this extra volume intersects the frustum while none of the collision geometry does.
-It is possible some part of this extra volume intersects the frustum while none of the collision geometry does.
+  This is illustrated in the following image:

 [[file:files/tutorial_logical_camera_aabb_false_positive.world.png|600px]]